Updated: September 24, 2019

 Selling your products in bazaars, trade fairs and craft shows is a great way to earn extra income.
 With minimal capital, you’ll be able to introduce your brand to the public and test how marketable they are.

-With just minimal capital, you’ll be able to introduce your brand to the public and see how marketable they really are.
-Selling in bazaars or tiangges is also an opportunity for you to get feedback from your target market and consequently, find ways to improve your product.
+Selling in bazaars or tiangges is also an opportunity to get feedback from your target customers.
+This will help you find ways to improve your product for them.

 What products can you sell?

 Anything that you have!
 The more important question to ask is actually, which bazaars should you join.

 Think about your target market and participate in those, which will cater to that audience.
 You can ask the organizers for the demographics of the expected buyers.

 For example, if you’re selling baby items, then don’t sell in bazaars near schools.
 The students will not be interested in buying your products.

 Don’t just put a table and lay out your products for display.
 Study the floor plan and imagine how the traffic will flow into your area.

 Design your space in such a way that it can easily be seen from the crowd.
 It also helps to be creative.
 Try to make your booth look interesting and inviting.